FreshRSS/FreshRSS/docs/en/admins/15_extensions.md

 Two system extensions are already pre-installed: `Google-Groups` and `Tumblr-GDPR`.

-Important: Do not install you chosen extensions here!
+Important: do not install your chosen extensions here!